 When giving a teamwork challenge that also inspires creativity, I find that it's best to give as little instruction as possible and let the students figure out the rest.
 After giving the challenge, sit back and observe, try to interact as little as possible!
 Afterwards, give feedback regarding how they communicated with one another and where they could improve their creative thinking.
-The below challenges include what you set up, what you tell the students, what you can expect them to do, and alternative creative answers to the challenge.
+The below challenges include what you set up, what you tell the students, what you can expect them to do, and some have alternative creative answers to the challenge.

 Sorting in Australia